 Jean-François van Boxmeer

 We have an approved 2030 1.5C° Science Based Target: by 2030 we will reach Net Zero emissions in our own operations and halve the emissions in our value chain.
 Most importantly, we are supporting society’s transition to a low carbon future by enabling our customers to reduce their emissions.
-We have set a target of enabling the reduction of 350m tonnes CO2e between 2020 and 2030.

 Carbon reductions are mainly delivered through our IoT services, including logistics and fleet management, smart appliances, smart metering and manufacturing activities.
 For example, in the city of Guadalajara, Spain, 13,500 LED lights were connected to a central management system, reducing street lighting energy consumption by 68%.
 In addition to IoT, other savings can be made through healthcare services, cloud hosting and teleworking.